 Parents' Domicile--If an individual, irrespective of age, has living parent(s) or court-appointed guardian of the person, the domicile of such parent(s) or guardian is, prima facie, the domicile of the individual; but this prima facie evidence of the individual's domicile may or may not be sustained by other information.
-Further, nondomiciliary status of parents is not deemed prima facie evidence of the applicant child's status if the applicant has lived (though not necessarily legally resided) in North Carolina for the five years preceding enrollment or re-registration.
+Further, nondomiciliary status of parents is not deemed prima facie evidence of the applicant has lived (though not necessarily legally resided) in North Carolina for the five years preceding enrollment or re-registration.